 Galloway meat is lean with lower fat and cholesterol and extremely tasty.
-Our Belted Galloway cattle are raised in a natural, low-stress environment, feed on lush green pastures and are completely hormone-free, resulting in a beef product that is exceptionally tender, full of flavor, and juicy.
+Our Belted Galloway cattle are raised in a natural, low-stress environment, feed on lush green pastures and are completely hormone-free, resulting in a beef product that is exceptionally tender, full of flavor, and juicy. (not our animal)

 The beginning of our story starts in the 1800’s in Saxony, Germany.
 Long ago, this area was a hotbed of the revolutionaries who took part of the May Uprising in Dresden.
 During this time, in 1844 the East Tennessee Colonization Company promoted land sales in the Cumberland region.
 During this time, they targeted immigrants from the kingdom of Saxony who were attempting to flee poor economic conditions.
 During this time Christian F. and Johanna Heidle immigrated across the Atlantic Ocean on a small boat for three months to come to America.

 The Heidle’s settled on a large piece of property in what is now Eastern Tennessee.
 The family had eight children.
 In July 1845, the largest contingent tracts were located at the southwest end of Bird Mountain on a minor plateau between Crooked Fork Creek and Emory river.
 This plot of land was owned by the Heidle family.
 There Guenther established a center of a settlement with the popular German name “Wartburg” in memories from the mountain fortress in Wartburg, Germany.